glowfic-constellation/glowfic/README.md

 ### Executing the server

-The server should have started itself when you ran `docker-compose up -d`.
+The server should have started itself when you ran `docker-compose up`.
 When it's started, go to [http://localhost:3000/](http://localhost:3000/), where you should see a local copy of the Constellation.
 To stop the server, either close the Terminal or use `Ctrl+C` to stop the process.